nirlevanontau/news-dl-project/README.md

 `pip install -r requirements.txt`

-## News Data Setup
+## 1. News Data Setup

-Add the `ireland-news-headlines.csv` and `w3-latnigrin-tokens.csv` file manually to the `News` directory.
+Add the `ireland-news-headlines.csv` file manually to the `data` directory.
 It can't be uploaded directly to the repository because of it's size.

+## 2. Run Visualisation Notebook

+Run the `visualisation.ipynb` notebook to generate the visualisations and create the `DataFrame`s that can be later used for the 2nd part of the project.